xuarig007/mocktoa/README.md

 # mocktoa
-Mocktoa is a very light projet to generate mock data from setup jon file
+Mocktoa is a very light project to generate mock data from setup jon file